subsquid-labs/showcase04-all-mint-events/README.md

-# Showcase squid 04: ERC20 token mints
+# Showcase squid 04: network-wide capture of Mint(address,address,uint256)

-This squid captures all mints of ERC20 tokens on Ethereum by looking at `Transfer` events originating at `0x0`.
-Additionally it scrapes the transactions that caused mints, noting the amount of gas spent on each of them.
+This squid captures all `Mint(address,address,uint256)` events on Ethereum and scrapes the transactions that caused mints, noting the amount of gas spent on each of them.
+One contract that emits these events is the [USDC token contract](https://etherscan.io/address/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48); its ABI is used to make a Typescript wrapper that supplies a topic0 constant and an event data decoder.

 See more examples of requesting data with squids on the [showcase page](https://docs.subsquid.io/evm-indexing/configuration/showcase) of Subsquid documentation.